 But a lack of all path signaling, on the other hand, may be harmful to network management, debugging, or the ability for networks to provide the most efficient services.
 There are many cases where elements on the network path can provide beneficial services, but only if they can coordinate with the endpoints.
-This tradeoff between privacy and network functions has in some cases led to an adversarial stance between privacy and the ability for the network path to provide intended functions.
-It also affects the ability of service providers and others observe why problems occur [I-D.iab-covid19-workshop].
+It also affects the ability of service providers and others observe why problems occur [RFC9075].